Skip to content

 The Marais

 Trendy but still relaxed, the Marais is packed with narrow streets, falafel shops, and gelato spots.
 Teens will love the street art and shopping, while parents will appreciate the historic architecture and proximity to museums.
+This is my personal favorite neighborhood to stay in Paris, and it’s where I stayed on my most recent trip.

 The 7th Arrondissement